refinedev/refine/documentation/blog/2023-08-12-react-admin-vs-refine.md

 refine provides simple interfaces for users to integrate to their use cases, this is not just limited to UI integrations but also data providers, routing, authentication, authorization and more.

-### refine's advantages on architecture
+### Refine's advantages on architecture

-The headless approach of refine makes it possible to use it with any UI library and implementation.
+The headless approach of Refine makes it possible to use it with any UI library and implementation.
 It enables endless possibilities for customization and extensibility.
-This possibilities is not limiting encapsulation and refine is still able to provide complex logic and features out of the box with no extra effort but also provides the ability to customize and extend these features with no hassle and annoying workarounds.
+This possibilities is not limiting encapsulation and Refine is still able to provide complex logic and features out of the box with no extra effort but also provides the ability to customize and extend these features with no hassle and annoying workarounds.

-JavaScript community is evolving rapidly and new libraries and approaches are being introduced every day. refine is aware of the fact that there will be better solutions for the problems of today and tomorrow and it is designed to be flexible and extensible to adapt to these changes with ease.
+JavaScript community is evolving rapidly and new libraries and approaches are being introduced every day.
+Refine is aware of the fact that there will be better solutions for the problems of today and tomorrow and it is designed to be flexible and extensible to adapt to these changes with ease.

-While not enforcing users to a single way of doing things, refine's approach is to empower the other libraries and approaches and provide interfaces for them to work together.
+While not enforcing users to a single way of doing things, Refine's approach is to empower the other libraries and approaches and provide interfaces for them to work together.

 For example, if you're using Next.js or Remix, you won't be missing any of the features they offer, on the contrary, you'll be able to use them with refine and get the best of both worlds.

 ## Bundle Size and Performance

-While both frameworks have taken the necessary steps for the performance measures, refine stands out with its headless architecture and separated packages which makes a huge difference in bundle size. refine's flexible architecture also makes it possible to adapt to any performance measures and follow industry standards with ease.
+While both frameworks have taken the necessary steps for the performance measures, Refine stands out with its headless architecture and separated packages which makes a huge difference in bundle size.
+Refine's flexible architecture also makes it possible to adapt to any performance measures and follow industry standards with ease.

 ### Bundle Size